Chain Home: Distance and bearing measurement

 Determining the location in space of a given blip was a complex multi-step process.
 First the operator would select a set of receiver antennas using the motorized switch, feeding signals to the receiver system.
 The antennas were connected together in pairs, forming two directional antennas, sensitive primarily along the X and Y axes respectively, Y being the line of shoot.
 The operator would then "swing the gonio", or "hunt", back and forth until the selected blip reached its minimum deflection on this display (or maximum, at 90 degrees off).
 The operator would measure the distance against the scale, and then tell the plotter the range and bearing of the selected target.
 The operator would then select a different blip on the display and repeat the process.
 For targets at different altitudes, the operator might have to try different antennas to maximize the signal.

 On the receipt of a set of polar coordinates from the radar operator, the plotter's task was to convert these to X and Y locations on a map.
-They were provided with large maps of their operational area printed on light paper so they could be stored for future reference.
+They were provided with large maps of their operational area printed on lightweight paper so they could be stored for future reference.
 A rotating straightedge with the centrepoint at the radar's location on the map was fixed on top, so when the operator called an angle the plotter would rotate the straightedge to that angle, look along it to pick off the range, and plot a point.
 The range called from the operator is the line-of-sight range, or slant range, not the over-ground distance from the station.
 To calculate the actual location over the ground, the altitude also had to be measured (see below) and then calculated using simple trigonometry.
 A variety of calculators and aids were used to help in this calculation step.